crisecheverria/present.nvim/README.md

 # `present.nvim`

-Hey, this is a plugin for presenting markfdown files!.
-Build by [Teej](https://github.com/tjdevries) on Advent of Neovim 2024.
+Hey, this is a plugin for presenting markdown files!.
+Built by [Teej](https://github.com/tjdevries) on Advent of Neovim 2024.

 # Installation